 A system can help product managers compare the value of different features and make informed decisions about which ones to work on first.
 It also helps them manage customer feedback and keep their team aligned.

 Data-driven Thinking vs Gut Feelings: Which Is Better?

 When it comes to making decisions about product features, there are two main schools of thought: those who rely on system (or data-driven) thinking, and those who rely on their gut feelings.
 Which is better?

 There is no easy answer, as both approaches have their own merits and drawbacks.
 System thinking is often seen as more objective and logical, while gut feelings are usually quicker and easier to act on.

 When I started my last project, we had a good sense (gut feelings) of which features customers desired, but we needed a way to prioritize that list in a meaningful & quantitative way to solve the customer “pain points” as efficiently as possible.
 I was able to first apply the MoSCoW Method to break the features into Must Have, Should Have, Could Have, and Won’t Have, making it very digestible for stakeholders.
 Next, I applied a Weighted Scoring of these features within each “bucket” to enable me to prioritize each release's features from highest to lowest value to the customers.

-There are a few different ways to prioritize features, but the most common is to use a weighted scoring system.
+There are a few different ways to prioritize features, but the most common is to use a weighted scoring model.
 In this system, each feature is given a score based on its importance and how well it meets the needs of the user.
 The scores are then added up and the features are ranked in order of priority (higher scores = greater value to customer).

 Generally, this framework uses a 10-point scale, but various scales can be applied given the scale is consistently used.